 Gas hobs are faster at heating up then induction hobs because you get an instant flame.
 But does that mean your food is cooked faster with a gas hob?
 Interestingly, no. An induction hob is quicker at heating food because it’s more efficient at distributing the heat it produces.
-A pan of water on a gas hob will take eight and a half minutes to boil, whereas an induction hob will take just three and a half minutes.

 When it comes to cooking, we’re calling the induction vs gas hob debate a draw.

 The minimalist, low profile of an induction hob always looks good in a sleek, modern kitchen.
 And they’re available in range of shapes and sizes too.

 Whereas a gas hob tends to suit more traditional style kitchen designs.
 That’s not to say you can’t have a gas hob in a contemporary kitchen or vice versa.

 A stainless steel gas hob from SMEG, for instance, looks stunning in a modern kitchen design.
 And more gas hobs are coming on to the market that have a tempered glass covering, if you’re looking for cleaner lines.

 Nobody enjoys cleaning their kitchen, except those who find that sort of thing therepeutic.
 But it’s a necessity (unless you hire a cleaner) so when trying to decide whether an induction or gas hob is best, the ease of cleaning will also be a factor.

 It’s the flat, minimalist design of the induction hob that makes it incredibly easy to clean too.
 All you need to do is wipe down your hob after you’ve used it, in much the same way you would your worktop.